Here’s the latest news from the Rotary:

 Park series, the Polar Bear Swim, Christmas Light Up, Canada Day festivities and more.
 They’ve also contributed funds towards many local initiatives, including Peachland Elementary’s playground project, as well as the Starfish Pack Program for local kids.
 Internationally, the Rotary focuses on fundraising for polio eradication, Shelter Boxes, and supporting education and health in developing countries.

-See March 13 story COVID-19 concern cancels Peachland wine festival
+See March 13, 2020 story: COVID-19 concern cancels Peachland wine festival